strongloop/strong-globalize/README.md

 ## `STRONGLOOP_GLOBALIZE_MAX_DEPTH` environment variable

 As the size of your application grows, the number of dependent packages can grow exponentially.
-Since non-globalized literal strings are also recorded on `gmain/intl/zz/messages.json`, `gmain/intl/zz/messages.json` may also grow exponentially and cause `slt-globalize -d` to run out of resource of your computer.
+Since non-globalized literal strings are also recorded on `gmain/intl/zz/messages.json`, `gmain/intl/zz/messages.json` may also grow exponentially and cause `slt-globalize -d` to run out of resource on your computer.

 To manage such situations, you can set `STRONGLOOP_GLOBALIZE_MAX_DEPTH` environment variable.  `slt-globalize -d` stops traversing at the specified directory depth.
 Note that it works as directory depth although the traversal is controlled by `package.json` (production) dependency.